 - Easy to start

-Research has shown that anxiety is actually a pretty common hangover symptom.
-Someone may experience hangover anxiety for many of the same reasons they suffer from other hangover symptoms, including sleep deprivation and dehydration.
+Research shows that anxiety is a common hangover symptom.
+Someone may experience anxiety for the same reasons they suffer from other hangover symptoms.

 Here are the possible causes of hangover anxiety: